ramaoutlook/AI-ML-GenAI-Learning-Journey/README.md

 ✅ Completed some of the lessons in **IBM Data Analytics Professional Certificate (Coursera)**.
 ✅ Achieved **25% completion** of **Simplilearn's Python Pandas course**.
 ❓ Challenge: Understanding advanced indexing and series basics and loc and iloc impartance etc. in Pandas.
 💡 Insight: Pandas' DataFrame operations simplify large-scale data manipulation.

+### Day 3 – Advanced Pandas & Projects
+- ✅ Completed the Simplilearn Python Pandas course and obtained a certificate of completion.
+[Certificate Link](https://certificates.simplicdn.net/share/7942221_82198091740179698778.pdf)
+- ✅ Learned about pivot functions, outliers, filters, and the groupby function in Pandas.
+- ✅ Completed 3 projects to practice and analyze the learned concepts.

+## Future Plans
+- Continue with IBM Data Analytics Professional Certificate.
+- Start learning about machine learning algorithms with google's Machine Learning Crash Course.